-What Exactly is Tracking Error?Managed portfolios behave slightly differently from their benchmark indexes on a day-to-day, month-to-month, and year-to-year basis—even portfolios designed to perfectly “track” their benchmark.
-In other words, there is a “wobble” in the portfolio’s performance in relation to its benchmark.
+Managed portfolios behave slightly differently from their benchmark indexes on a day-to-day, month-to-month, and year-to-year basis—even portfolios designed to perfectly track their benchmark.
+In other words, there’s a “wobble” in the portfolio’s performance in relation to its benchmark.
 Tracking error measures the degree of this wobble.

-Tracking error is typically expressed both as an annualized number and as a percentage.
+Tracking error is formally defined as the standard deviation of the difference between the returns of the portfolio and the returns of the benchmark—or the dispersion of the excess portfolio returns compared with its benchmark.
+It’s typically expressed both as an annualized number and as a percentage.
 So, for example, we could say a portfolio has a tracking error relative to its benchmark of 1% per year.
-For a portfolio with a normal distribution of excess returns and an annualized tracking error of 1%, we would expect its return to be within 1% of its benchmark return approximately every two out of three years.
+For a portfolio with a normal distribution of excess returns and an annualized tracking error of 1%, we would expect its return to be within 1% of its benchmark return approximately two out of every three years.

 Tracking error can be an important consideration when choosing an investment manager.
 The smaller the number, the more tightly bound the portfolio return should be to the benchmark return.
-However, the degree of tracking error that an investor is willing to accept is a personal choice and depends on overall investment objectives.
+However, the degree of tracking error an investor is willing to accept is neither “good” nor “bad.”
+It’s a personal choice that depends on overall investment objectives.

 Rey Santodomingo, CFA - Managing Director of Investment Strategy